-The National Wax Museum at it was then known was originally situated in Granby Row near Parnell Square in Dublin 1.
+The National Wax Museum as it was then known was originally situated in Granby Row near Parnell Square in Dublin 1.
 It was opened in 1983 by the Lord Mayor of Dublin and was an exciting new addition to the city.
-The museum became a landmark with the Giant Cú Chulainn scaling the side of the building and many of our current visitors still remember the infamous tunnels and visiting on there school tour as children.
-Is was then as it is now the most famous Dublin Museum.
+The museum became a landmark with the Giant Cú Chulainn scaling the side of the building and many of our current visitors still remember the infamous tunnels and visiting on their school tour as children.
+It was then as it is now the most famous Dublin Museum.

-The National Wax Museum re-located to The Lafayette Building in Westmoreland Street in 2017.
+The Lafayette Building The National Wax Museum relocated to The Lafayette Building in Westmoreland Street in 2017.
 The attraction was re-imagined and re-designed to offer an interactive visitor experience.
 After being closed for some years, it was time for a change.
 With a new venue, the museum was never going to simply return to what it was, the time had arrived to create a new visitor experience.
 The museum has been re-imagined as the National Wax Museum Plus.
 It now offers all of the wax figures which gave the original its charm, but also many other additional exhibits.
 The addition of the Plus to the name, indicated that the museum was to be more than just wax.
-Many exhibits were added, which stepped outside the world of wax into the realm of interactive exhibits.
-The museum now also features the Time Vaults of Irish History and Mythology.
+One of the distinguishing features of The National Wax Museum Plus is its emphasis on interactivity.
+The museum incorporates interactive displays, multimedia presentations, and hands-on activities to enhance the visitor experience.
+This approach sets it apart from traditional wax museums, allowing visitors to engage with different exhibits within the museum.
+Over the years, The National Wax Museum Plus has undergone updates and renovations to keep its exhibits current and engaging for visitors.
+New wax figures are regularly added to reflect contemporary pop culture and notable figures.
+These updates help ensure that the museum remains relevant and appealing to both local visitors and tourists.
+The museum now also features the Time Vaults of Irish History and The Enchanted Forest.
 This area recreates Ireland’s cultural heritage down through the ages.
 Visitors can get up close and personal with a huge array of historical figures.
-Become completely immersed in Irish Historical with an experience of sight, sound and smell.
+Become completely immersed in Irish History with an experience of sight, sound and smell.